ropensci-archive/roweb2/content/technotes/2020-02-26-tic-ghactions.md

   - tic
   - community
 # The summary below will be used by e.g. Twitter cards
-description: "tic aims to simplify Continuous Integration (CI) related tasks for R projects (not just packages by the way) and now provides supercharged support for GitHub Actions.
+description: "tic simplifies CI tasks for R projects and now provides supercharged support for GitHub Actions.
 By enhancing the good work of [r-lib/actions](https://github.com/r-lib/actions) tic provides a DSL for R for CI tasks."
 ---

 ["Continuous Integration"](https://en.wikipedia.org/wiki/Continuous_integration) (CI) has become a standard for proper software development.